 After you have finished think about what it is you have done.
 You have been able to play the notes of Happy Birthday without any tab or sheet music.
 In fact, by writing the numbers of the frets you could write this on to a guitar tablature of your own for this song.

 As I mentioned earlier there are lots of ways to train your ear and develop your aural skills.
 There are many more things that you can practice recognizing like rhythm, scales, what the exact note your listening to is, specific distances between notes (AKA intervals), hearing special phrasing techniques such as bent strings, recognizing specific chords and more.
 Every piece of ear training that you work on will get you one step closer to learning songs faster and playing guitar so that you sound just like your favorite musicians.

 About The Author:

-Daniel Bainbridge teaches guitar lessons in Kelmscott, Western Australia.
-Daniel Bainbridge provides ear training for local guitar students and has written guitar tablature by ear for the community to use at the ultimate guitar website.
+Daniel Bainbridge teaches guitar lessons in Albany Western Australia, Daniel Bainbridge provides ear training for local guitar students and has written guitar tablature by ear for the community to use at the ultimate guitar website.
 If you are interested in furthering your ear training and guitar playing progress, be sure to visit the link above.